choi0/webapp/README.md

-click to expand (change cell template) expand all/collapse all button styling scrollbar https? server research
+click to expand (change cell template) expand all/collapse all button styling loading bar for rows header/footer styling scrollbar https? server research

+*inputYear setting off "This page includes a password or credit card input in a non-secure context.
+A warning has been added to the URL bar."

 oc login https://api.starter-us-west-2.openshift.com
 ****Don't touch